philiplinden/bevy_repl/README.md

   - In pretty builds, you can use presets or customize:

     ```rust
-    // Presets chosen automatically by ReplPlugins based on the feature flag
+    // ReplPlugins uses the minimal renderer by default.
-    // pretty off  -> ReplPromptConfig::minimal()
+    // To enable the pretty renderer (with the `pretty` feature enabled), either:
-    // pretty on   -> ReplPromptConfig::pretty()
+    //   - Set the plugin group: ReplPlugins.set(PromptPlugin::pretty())

-    // Override at runtime (pretty build):
+    //   - Or override visuals at runtime:
     app.insert_resource(bevy_repl::prompt::ReplPromptConfig::pretty());
     // or
     app.insert_resource(bevy_repl::prompt::ReplPromptConfig::minimal());